danielbloy/pico-interactive-halloween/2025/overview.md

 ## Day 2 - Friday 31st October

+This shows the gazebo on the drive which is being converted into the witches house.
+The weather was not playing nice with quite high gusts of wind.
+This meant I had to spend a lot of time with extra ropes, weights and supports.

 ![Day 2 - Image 1](day_2_1.jpg)

 ![Day 2 - Image 2](day_2_2.jpg)

+Close up of Mr Bones toasting marshmallows on the fire prop that I made for the school play earlier this year.

 ![Day 2 - Image 3](day_2_3.jpg)

+The big mess of wires that is the main controller unit for the right hand side of the path.

 ![Day 2 - Image 4](day_2_4.jpg)